JoshB29/SupremeReview/README.md

-# SupremeReview--Will SCOTUS Take Your Case?
+# SupremeReview-Will SCOTUS Take Your Case?
 Analysis of Court of Appeals Decisions to predict which cases the Supreme Court will grant hearings to.

 # Overview